Printed corrugated egg cartons compared with neutral molded fiber cartons and material swatches

 Corrugated cardboard

-Corrugated cardboard's smooth, engineered surface is designed for high-quality printing:
+Corrugated cardboard's smoother, engineered surface is designed for high-quality printing:

 • Full-surface, multi-color flexographic or digital printing